 Transcripts of Credit or Search for Course Descriptions

 Official transcripts of a student’s grades may be requested through the University Registrar’s Office.
 No official transcript will be issued while an individual has an unpaid account or a specific hold that prevents release of a transcript.

-If a student, member of the Belmont community or external entity such as another college/university is simply attempting to look up a course description archived catalogs can be accessed from 2000-2001 catalog to the present by simply accessing the “archived catalog” link in the catalog menu.
-If prior to 2000, the Lila Bunch University Library maintain paper copies of University catalogs as far back as the late 19th century.
+If a student, member of the Belmont community or external entity such as another college/university is simply attempting to look up a course description archived catologs can be accessed from 2000-2001 catalog to the present by simply accessing the “archived catalogs” link in the catalog menu.
+If prior to 2000, the Lila Bunch University Library maintains paper copies of University catalogs as far back as the late 19th century.

 Belmont University Bookstore

 The university bookstore is located in the lower level of the Gabhart Student Center.
 Available for purchase are required textbooks (new and used), school supplies, Belmont logo clothing and gift items, greeting cards, and other related campus items.
 Belmont students may charge their textbooks, school supplies and other required items on their student account (with a Belmont ID), and be billed through their university account.
 Purchases may also be made by personal check, MasterCard, Visa, Discover, Anerican Express, or cash.
 Checks may be cashed for up to $20.00 with a Belmont ID.